bcgov/platform-developer-docs/src/docs/platform-architecture-reference/openshift-network-policies.md

 **NOTES:**

+- **Limited Egress** in OCP 4.10 clusters.
+Since our clusters are using `Openshift SDN cluster network provider` (exception with KLAB2 and Emerald), Egress can only be used with `.spec.egress.to.ipBlock` and `.spec.egress.to.ipBlock.except` rules.
+[OCP 4.10 release note](https://docs.openshift.com/container-platform/4.10/release_notes/ocp-4-10-release-notes.html#ocp-4-10-openshift-sdn-netpol-egress-policies)
 - `cidr` and `except` fields can be used in the Ingress and Egress both.
 - For the details of NetworkPolicy API specs for OCP 4.10, Please refer [NetworkPolicy networking.k8s.io/v1](https://docs.openshift.com/container-platform/4.10/rest_api/network_apis/networkpolicy-networking-k8s-io-v1.html)
 - `namespaceSelector` and `podSelector` can be used together in a single to/from entry that selects particular Pods within particular namespaces, like the examples below.
 Be careful to use correct YAML syntax!